GalenaHill/BikeDistributorConsoleApp/README.md

 **Solution refactoring memo**

-As refacored, the solution has been enabled as follows:
+As refactored, the solution has been enabled as follows:

 1. Order processing (dynamic calculation and dynamic reciept issuance) for any product item (not just bikes), with receipt / post transaction handling capability for any business object required to be receipted / handled in any manner desireable;